Blog

 You may want to modify the framework if you are:

-• Carrying high-interest debt and want a stronger focus on repayments
+• Carrying high-interest debt and focusing on repayment

 • On a low income where essential costs exceed 50%